 Alice C. Linsley

-Readers have asked me to explain my views on creation.
-Rather than focus only on my theory of the Genesis creation stories, I'd like to present an overview of the main theories of creation.
-Here they are:
+Readers have asked me to explain my views on creation, but before I do so, I would like to present an overview of the main theories of creation.

 Gap Theory creationism: In this theory, God created every original thing in six consecutive 24-hour days, but a gap of time between the first and the second verses of Genesis 1 explains the great age of the Earth.
 An early proponent of this view was Thomas Chalmers, a professor of Divinity at the University of Edinburgh.